-- 11. To the extent possible, the assumptions that are used to estimate load impacts (e.g., kWh, kW and therm savings per unit, program net-to-gross ratios, incremental measure costs and useful lives) in the calculation of the TRC and PAC tests shall be taken from the Database for Energy Efficiency Resources (DEER).
-15 If the required load impacts for cost-effectiveness test inputs are not available in DEER, documentation supporting the inclusion of new information from alternate sources must be provided together with the program proposal.
+- 11. To the extent possible, the assumptions that are used to estimate load impacts (e.g., kWh, kW and therm savings per unit, program net-to-gross ratios, incremental measure costs and useful lives) in the calculation of the TRC and PAC tests shall be taken from the most up-to-date version of the Database for Energy Efficiency Resources (DEER).
+If the required cost-effectiveness test inputs for a measure to be included into a portfolio are not available in DEER, documentation supporting the inclusion of new information from alternate sources must be provided to Energy Division for review and approval prior to the inclusion of that measure's use in a savings claim or to a portfolio filing's approval.
+Cost-effectiveness parameters for non-DEER measures should be developed using methods and data from DEER to the extent possible.
 The evaluation, measurement and verification protocols for post-2005 programs will include a schedule and process for updating DEER on a regular basis.
-(See Rule V.2 below) - 12.
+(See Rule V.2 below) (D.08-01-042). - 12.
 Costs and energy savings from mid-budget cycle funding additions for programs other than low income energy efficiency (LIEE) programs shall be counted when calculating portfolio cost-effectiveness and the performance earnings basis in applying the energy efficiency risk/return incentive mechanism.
 Energy savings from mid-budget cycle funding additions shall count towards the utilities' energy efficiency goals for resource planning purposes only.
-Such savings shall not be counted towards the energy efficiency goals for the purpose of 1) satisfying the minimum performance standard (MPS) associated with the energy efficiency risk/reward incentive mechanism, or 2) determining which "performance band" (e.g., deadband or applicable earnings tier level) should be used in calculating incentive payments or penalties.
+Such savings shall not be counted towards the energy efficiency goals for the purpose of (1) satisfying the minimum performance standard (MPS) associated with the energy efficiency risk/reward incentive mechanism, or (2) determining which "performance band" (e.g., deadband or applicable earnings tier level) should be used in calculating incentive payments or penalties.
 Each proposal to augment energy efficiency program funding must be carefully reviewed to ensure that such funding is not misclassified as LIEE, given the implications associated with LIEE classification that carry over to the adopted incentive mechanism.
 Savings associated with any mid-cycle funding augmentation to the LIEE program will not count towards the MPS.
-(OP 7, D.07-10-032)
+(OP 7, D.07-10-032.)